kiwicon-badge/badge/README.md

 ## Badge Assembly
 The fun bit!
 Now you have the skills, we're going to put them all together to construct something useful.
+Take your time and make sure you get it right, less speed is more haste when it comes to assembly!

 ### Tools